bahmutov/cypress-react-unit-test/README.md

 * What is this?
 This package allows you to use [Cypress](https://www.cypress.io/) test runner to unit test your React components with zero effort.

+* How is this different from [Enzyme](https://github.com/airbnb/enzyme)?
+It is similar in functionality BUT runs the component in the real browser with full power of Cypress E2E test runner: [live GUI, full API, screen recording, CI support, cross-platform](https://www.cypress.io/features/).

 ## Known problems

 - [ ] some DOM events are not working when running all tests at once [#4](https://github.com/bahmutov/cypress-react-unit-test/issues/4)